-37. The Committee noted that the budget for the New York Liaison Office (NYLO), which in previous years had been included in Major Programme I (Judiciary), was redeployed to Sub-programme 3800 (Division of External Operations Division) within the Registry (the budgeted amount from 2018 of \notin 14.2 thousand) and took this into account when calculating the major programme's 2019 requested resources.
+37. The Committee noted that the budget for the New York Liaison Office (NYLO), which in previous years had been included in Major Programme I (Judiciary), was redeployed to Sub-programme 3800 (Division of External Operations Division) within the Registry (the budgeted amount from 2018 of €414.2 thousand) and took this into account when calculating the major programme's 2019 requested resources.

-38. Furthermore the Committee recalled that various non-recurrent costs connected to the appointment of newly elected judges to the Court were needed only in 2018 (e.g. travel and other costs in the total amount of €369.4 thousand)24 and thus should be taken into consideration when calculating the resource requirements for 2019 for Major Programme I.
+38. Furthermore the Committee recalled that various non-recurrent costs connected to the appointment of newly elected judges to the Court were needed only in 2018 (e.g. travel and other costs in the total amount of 369.4 thousand)24 and thus should be taken into consideration when calculating the resource requirements for 2019 for Major Programme I.

-39. The 2019 proposed budget for Major Programme I amounted to €12,377.8 thousand, representing a decrease of €334.2 thousand (-2.6 per cent) against the 2018 approved budget of €12,712 thousand.
+39. The 2019 proposed budget for Major Programme I amounted to €12,377.8 thousand, representing a decrease of €34.2 thousand (-2.6 per cent) against the 2018 approved budget of €12,712 thousand.

-40. After taking into consideration the non-recurrent costs and the redeployment of the NYLO to Major Programme III (Registry), the 2019 proposed programme budget represents a net increase of €450.0 thousand (or 3.8 per cent) against the adjusted 2018 approved budget of €11,927.8 thousand,25 without taking into account reductions resulting from the revised UN Common System Package.
+40. After taking into consideration the non-recurrent costs and the redeployment of the NYLO to Major Programme III (Registry), the 2019 proposed programme budget represents a net increase of \notin 450.0 thousand (or 3.8 per cent) against the adjusted 2018 approved budget of \notin 1,927.8 thousand,25 without taking into account reductions resulting from the revised UN Common System Package.
 Such increase is mainly related to the extension of mandate of two judges in 2019.

-(i) Salaries and entitlements of judges in 2019
+(a) Salaries and entitlements of judges in 2019

-41. As for 2018, it is forecasted that Judiciary will implement its budget at a rate of 95.4 per cent, or $\pounds 12,127.0$ thousand against the approved budget of $\pounds 12,712.0$ thousand, mainly due to the delay in the recruitment of a number of positions, including the Chef de Cabinet and several General Temporary Assistance (GTA) positions.
-As for Judges' costs, the approved budget for 2018 was at $\pounds,521.1$ thousand and forecast expenditure is estimated at $\pounds,459.3$ thousand (or 98.9 per cent).
+41. As for 2018, it is forecasted that Judiciary will implement its budget at a rate of 95.4 per cent, or 2,127.0 thousand against the approved budget of 2,712.0 thousand, mainly due to the delay in the recruitment of a number of positions, including the Chef de Cabinet and several General Temporary Assistance (GTA) positions.
+As for Judges' costs, the approved budget for 2018 was at 5,521.1 thousand and forecast expenditure is estimated at 5,459.3 thousand (or 98.9 per cent).